modo-studio/framework-oriented/index.md

 # Context

 Traditionally applications have been single-target.
-When projects evolve and the target and the team grow, working with a monolith project becomes very hard:
+When projects evolve, and the target and the team grow, working with a monolith project becomes very hard:

 - The targets take too much time to compile.
-- Code is hard to reuse across platforms.
+- The is hard to reuse across platforms.
-- Strong intra and inter dependencies.
+- There are many strong intra and inter dependencies.

-Inspired by Micro Services in backend, the **Framework Oriented Programming** project architecture pretends to reduce these issues by splitting the big application module, into smaller and atomic chunks.
+Inspired by microsvervices, the **Framework Oriented Programming** project architecture pretends to reduce these issues by splitting the large application module, into smaller and atomic chunks.

-In the next section we'll dive into the definition of the architecture and how diferent code components would fit into all the modules of our projects.
+In the next sections, we'll dive into the definition of the architecture and how different code components would fit into all the modules of our projects.

 > The core idea of framework oriented programming is not something we've invented.
 You can find a lot of literature about scaling projects by splitting up your project in different services.
 Our aim is to apply all these principles, that help projects scale easily in other platforms, to scale our Xcode apps.

 ### Why modularizing my apps?
 - Workflow cycles are much faster.
-You work on your own module and once finished, it's hooked in the app.
+You work on your module and once finished, it's hooked in the app.
 - Boundaries will encourage good practices using APIs frameworks expose.
 - If you have Swift and Objective-C in your project, frameworks will be the perfect place to start coding pure Swift in the project.
 - Higher atomicity of features and teams and fewer dependencies.
-- Features become more reusable, not only in platform you are building apps for, but in other platforms.
+- Your features become more reusable across products/platforms.

 # Index